mub2332/FIT-Honors-Monash/docs/SoftwareQualityAssurancePlan.md

 --- | ---
 Software Requirement Specification | No more than one defect per page PMP | No more than one defect per page
-Testing | After Testing Phase there should be 0.5 defect per KLOC
+Code Testing | After Testing Phase there should be 0.5 defect per KLOC Code Debugging | After Debug Phase, all defect should be solved

 ---------------------------------------------------------------------